ImperialCollegeLondon/safedata_validator/docs/install/install.md

     You should now see the [usage instructions](../command_line_tools/safedata_validate.md#using-safedatavalidate).

 5. In addition to the command line option, you should now be able to `import safedata_validator` within Python, which will allow you to use the class and methods defined in the package within your own code.

-6. You will need to [configure](configuration.md) the `safedata_validator` package to point to some data validation resources before further use.
+6. You will now need to [configure](configuration.md) the `safedata_validator` package to point to some data validation resources before further use.